blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 				- **Mahat**: The first product of cosmic evolution.
 This gives rise to Buddhi (intellect) in living beings
 				- **Ahamkara** (Ego Sense): The second product of evolution.
 This is responsible for self-sence in living beings
 				- **Manas** (Instinctive Mind): It evolves from the Sattva aspect of Ahamkara
+				- (to refine the below)
-				- **Panch jnana indriya** or five sense organs - also evolves from the _sattva_ aspect of _Ahamkara_.
+				- **Panch Jnana Indriya** (Five Sense Organs): also evolves from the Sattva aspect of Ahamkara.
-				- **Panch karma indriya** or five organs of action - The organs of action are hands, legs, vocal apparatus, urino-genital organ and anus.
-They too evolve from the _sattva_ aspect of _Ahamkara_
+				- **Panch Karma Indriya** (Five Organs of Action): The organs of action are hands, legs, vocal apparatus, urino-genital organ and anus.
+They too evolve from the Sattva aspect of Ahamkara
-				- **Panch tanmatras** or five subtle elements - evolves from the _Tamas_ aspect of _Ahamkara_.
+				- **Panch Tanmatras** (Five Subtle Elements): Evolves from the Tamas aspect of Ahamkara.
 The subtle elements are the root energies of sound, touch, sight, taste and smell.
-				- **Panch mahabhuta** or five great substances - ether, air, fire, water and earth.
+				- **Panch Mahabhuta** (Five Great Substances): Ether, air, fire, water and earth.
 This is the revealed aspect of the physical universe.
 	- **Glossary of Terms**
 		- Samsara (Cyclic Existence)
 		- Kalachakra (The Cycle of Samsara)